 Tide times here are predicted from the Duck FRF Pier (8651370) primary gauge with a local offset of -5 to -10 minutes (tides arrive at Corolla slightly before Duck).
 For the interactive tide chart with high/low markers, use the parent station page.

-Best tides for surf fishing here
+Best tides for surf fishing in Corolla

 Corolla surf fishing peaks on the falling tide for puppy drum, sea mullet, and bluefish in the deeper sloughs.
 Pier fishing at the Currituck County Pier is best on the slack and first hour of the rising tide.

-Beach driving and tides
+Beach driving and tides in Corolla & Carova

 The famous Carova wild-horse beach is just north of Corolla and is one of the few OBX beaches you can drive without a permit (visitor vehicles only — commercial vehicles need one).
 Time your drive for the falling tide because the soft sand between high-tide lines is where rentals get stuck.
 See our permits guide for the full breakdown.